jasdeepkhalsa/jstranslator/README.md

 ## jTranslator - JavaScript Translator ##
 A JavaScript to Human-Readable-English translator.

-Take any JavaScript file and put it through jtranslator.js to understand how the code works in plain English.
+Take any JavaScript file and put it through `jtranslator.js` to understand how the code works in plain English.

 ### Problem Definition ###
 Whilst reading JavaScript, in my mind I am constantly translating the code into human english, so I decided in true programmer-lazy fashion to write a script to do this "translating" for me automatically.

 It will also probably help those new to JavaScript to help understand the language better.

+Further, I realized something very interesting...

+...Unlike human-to-human translations, machine-to-human translations can be much more accurate because the rules of programming exist under a set of strict conditions and parameters.

+Therefore, machine-to-human translation engines have the opportunity to really become extremely accurate and useful, especially in helping us understand more complex programs and undocumented code.

 ### How It Works ###
 The script uses regular expressions to count, find and replace code.
 Simples.